Ice Chips (ice show)

-Ice Chips is The Skating Club of Boston's annual figure skating show held in Boston, Massachusetts.
-Originating in 1912, Ice Chips is said to be the longest running club-produced ice show in the world.
+Ice Chips is The Skating Club of Boston's annual ice show held in Boston, Massachusetts.
+Originating in 1912, Ice Chips is the longest running club-produced show in the world.
 The show is a two-day event which takes place each spring, showcasing national, international and Olympic champions from around the world.
-In recent years the show has been held at Harvard University, attracting thousands of spectators each year.
+More recently, the show has been held at the Tenley E. Albright Performance Center at the club's facilities in Norwood.

 History

 Originally referred to as an ice carnival, Ice Chips developed many of the techniques used in professional ice shows today.
 In the 1920s and 1930s, the ice carnival served as a touring show, showcasing the club's premiere skaters on the East Coast.
 Revenue from these early shows funded the building of The Skating Club of Boston's current facility on Soldiers Field Road in 1938.
 Over the years, Ice Chips has showcased some of the greatest skaters in figure skating history.
 In the early years, Olympic champions Gillis Grafström, Sonja Henie, Karl Schäfer, Andrée Brunet, Pierre Brunet, Maxi Herber and Ernst Baier, and World champions, Cecilia Colledge and Felix Kaspar.

-In 1946, the show adopted the name Ice Chips, and went on to feature many more major champions including Dick Button, Barbara Ann Scott, Tenley Albright, Hayes Jenkins, Carol Heiss, Sjoukje Dijkstra, Donald Jackson, Barbara Wagner, Robert Paul, Peggy Fleming, Dorothy Hamill, Charles Tickner, Elaine Zayak, Scott Hamilton, Brian Boitano, Kurt Browning, Yuka Sato, Frances Dafoe, Norris Bowden, Tai Babilonia and Randy Gardner, Alexei Yagudin, Stephane Lambiel, Jeffrey Buttle and Kaetlyn Osmond.
+In 1946, the show adopted the name Ice Chips, and went on to feature many more major champions including Dick Button, Barbara Ann Scott, Tenley Albright, Hayes Jenkins, Carol Heiss, Sjoukje Dijkstra, Donald Jackson, Barbara Wagner, Robert Paul, Peggy Fleming, Dorothy Hamill, Charles Tickner, Elaine Zayak, Scott Hamilton, Brian Boitano, Kurt Browning, Yuka Sato, Frances Dafoe, Norris Bowden, Tai Babilonia and Randy Gardner, Alexei Yagudin, Stephane Lambiel, Xue Shen and Hongbo Zhao, Jeffrey Buttle, Javier Fernandez, Kaetlyn Osmond, and Nathan Chen.

-Preceding its 7-year run at Harvard University's Bright Arena, Ice Chips has been held in some of Boston's most historic venues, including the original Boston Garden, Northeastern University's Matthews Arena, and Boston University's Walter Brown Arena.
-In recent years, while at Harvard University, the show has featured Olympic medalists, Xue Shen and Hongbo Zhao, Meryl Davis and Charlie White, Evan Lysacek, and Javier Fernandez.
+Preceding a 7-year run at Harvard University's Bright Arena, Ice Chips had been held in some of Boston's most historic venues, including the original Boston Garden, Northeastern University's Matthews Arena, and Boston University's Walter Brown Arena.
+While at Harvard University, the show featured Olympic medalists, Xue Shen and Hongbo Zhao, Meryl Davis and Charlie White, Evan Lysacek, and Javier Fernandez.
+With the opening of the Skating Club of Boston's new facilities in Norwood in the fall of 2020, the show currently, as of 2023, takes place at the Tenley E. Albright Performance Center.